Skip to main content

 The attending physician is primarily responsible for treatment and authorizing time loss for a workers’ compensation patient.
 Generally, a medical doctor, osteopathic physician, podiatric physician and surgeon, or oral or maxillofacial surgeon qualifies as an attending physician.
 An authorized nurse practitioner may assume a similar role for a limited time.

-(A chiropractic physician, naturopathic physician, and physician assistant also may qualify as an attending physician, but only for a limited period.)
-See Type B.
+(A chiropractic physician, naturopathic physician, and physician associate also may qualify as an attending physician, but only for a limited period.)
+See Type B and C.

 The Oregon workers’ compensation system places considerable responsibility on the attending physician for: